jasp402/js-packtools/docs/en/api/v1/timeToDate.md

 ?> return the time between two dates, or a date and now

-!> return the time between two dates, or a date and now

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **_toDate** | `string/date` | ` new Date() ` | _target date_ |